 In this post, I am taking a look at the critically acclaimed television series: The Affair.
 It is an American tv drama series created by Sarah Treem and Hagai Levi.
 The Affair premiered on Showtime in 2014.
 Now Season 4 has ended.
 It has a classic one-hour drama format with an exciting twist in the narrative.
 Every single episode is depicted from two different perspectives.
 At first, we see the story unfold from one of the main characters’ point of view.
 Then there is a cut in the middle.
 After that, a different character tells a second story, a second version of the same events.
 Sometimes the plots overlap substantially, and the protagonists tackle the same problems from different perspectives only.
 Other times the two storylines differ a lot and cover only the same period in the life of the characters as they face distinct challenges.

 The Affair explores the emotional effects of an extramarital relationship between Noah Solloway (Dominic West) and Alison Lockhart (Ruth Wilson).
-Noah is a writer and teacher seemingly happily married to Helen Solloway (Maura Tierney).
+Noah is a writer and teacher in a seemingly happy marriage with Helen Solloway (Maura Tierney).
 They have four children together.
 Alison, on the contrary, is an unhappy waitress trying to piece her life and marriage back together in the wake of her son’s tragic death.
 In the fourth season, the original “affair” is long over.
 We see the heroes fighting different demons.

 A Scene About ‘Change’